Amphitrite: Queen of the Seas

 Relationships and Legacy

 Amphitrite's marriage to Poseidon was central to her mythology, though she was sometimes overshadowed by her more famous husband.
-Despite this, she remained a powerful figure in her own right, worshipped in coastal cities like Corinth and Sparta.
+Despite this, she remained a powerful figure in her own right, worshiped in coastal cities like Corinth and Sparta.
 Her Roman counterpart, Salacia, carried similar attributes in later mythology.

 Though not as frequently mentioned as other Olympians, Amphitrite's influence persisted in maritime traditions and art.
 She represented the sea's dual nature—both life-giving and destructive—a reminder of humanity's enduring fascination with the ocean's mysteries.